Apocalypse Hotel: Characters

-A female gynoid who serves as the manager of the Gingarou Hotel.
+A gynoid who serves as the manager of the Gingarou Hotel.
 She and the other robots needs to recharge every now and then.
 Though usually calm and polite, she can be quite temperamental if anyone wreaks havoc in the hotel.
 At one point, it is discovered that she has a delinquent persona.
 She is technically the only gynoid who is still active on Earth.
 She is good friends with Ponko, who now runs the hotel with her.